 In order to be eligible, the business must:

-- be registered with the Companies Office (subject to alternative tests for the likes of sole traders) and physically located in New Zealand with employees legally working in New Zealand
+- be registered and operating in New Zealand with employees legally working in New Zealand

 - have suffered, or be projected to suffer, as a result of COVID-19 at least a 30% decline in revenue relative to the same month last year over any month from January 2020 to the end of the scheme, or a reasonably equivalent month for any business operating less than a year